Simulated Interactive Debugging

 \paragraph{Debugging Education} To get an overview of the teaching of debugging, we refer to McCauley et al.~\cite{McCauley01062008}, who conducted a systematic literature review.
 Michaeli and Romeike~\cite{Michaeli2019} recently explored the influence of teaching systematic debugging concepts with an intervention study concluding that explicitly teaching debugging skills positively affects debugging self-efficacy.
 Recent LLM-inspired, debugging-related research focuses on Socratic questioning~\cite{alhossami_sigcse2024} and generating so-called debugging quizzes~\cite{phung_icer2023,padurean2024bugspotter} that ask students to reason about a given buggy program and design bug-revealing test cases.
-While the reported experiences and the existing approaches and tools can help students build general debugging skills, to the best of our knowledge, no approach attempts to guide students through the interactive debugging process.
+While the reported approaches and tools can help students build general debugging skills, to the best of our knowledge, no approach guides through the interactive debugging process.

-\paragraph{AI in CS Education} At the latest, with the emergence of LLMs, AI also arrived in the domain of CS education.
-Shein~\cite{shein_cacm2024} argues that while we still need to teach students the fundamentals of programming, such teaching will become more "alive" through AI, e.g., via chatbots.
+\paragraph{AI in CS Education} Most recently, with the emergence of LLMs, AI has arrived in the domain of CS education.
+Shein~\cite{shein_cacm2024} argues that while we still need to teach students the fundamentals of programming, such teaching will become more ``alive'' through AI, e.g., via chatbots.
 Denny et al.~\cite{denny_iticse2024} investigated desirable characteristics for AI teaching assistants and concluded that students enjoy AI-based learning support and actually preferred tailored scaffolding instead of mere responses and the revealing of solutions.
 Kazemitabaar et al.~\cite{kazemitabaar2024exploring} explored the design space for such AI tools and highlighted the importance of step-by-step guidance and an interactive dialog with the AI.
-Following the insights of these previous works, our proposed concept for simulated interactive debugging guides the student in understanding the problem and identifying the programming faults instead of just providing feedback on how to fix it.
+Following the insights of these works, our proposed concept for Simulated Interactive Debugging guides the student in understanding the problem and identifying the programming faults instead of just providing feedback on how to fix it.
 Further, we also offer an AI-based chatbot with which the students can engage in a controlled environment.